HomeEmployee Benefits ResourcesBenefits Canada NewsHow to Estimate Your Take Home Pay in Nova Scotia

 Labour-Sponsored Venture Capital Tax Credit

-Individuals who invest in eligible labour-sponsored venture capital corporations can qualify for a personal income tax credit of up to $2,500 per year.
+Individuals who invest in eligible labour-sponsored venture capital corporations can qualify for a personal income tax credit.

 Other deductions